-The West Riverside Energy Center project is an advanced technology, highly efficient natural gas facility under construction near Beloit, Wis.
-The generating station will produce enough power for 535,000 homes when it goes into service by early 2020.
+The West Riverside Energy Center is an advanced technology, highly efficient natural gas facility near Beloit, Wis.
+The generating station produces enough power for more than 550,000 homes.

 Meeting customers’ needs

-This new facility will meet long-term customer energy needs and help replace power from the retirements of older, smaller and less efficient coal-fired and peaking units.
-It will also complement our growing investments in renewable energy.
+This new facility meets long-term customer energy needs and replaces power from the retirements of older, smaller and less efficient coal-fired and peaking units.
+It also complements our growing investments in clean energy.
 The generating station’s technology allows it to adjust up and down quickly to ensure reliability when the wind isn’t blowing and the sun isn’t shining.

-The West Riverside Energy Center will emit less than half the carbon dioxide (CO2), about two-thirds less nitrogen and 99% less sulfur and mercury than traditional coal-fired facilities.
-We’re also including an integrated solar field as part of the project.
+The West Riverside Energy Center emits less than half the carbon dioxide (CO2), about two-thirds less nitrogen and 99% less sulfur and mercury than traditional coal-fired facilities.
+We’ve also built an integrated solar facility as part of the project.
 The clean energy from the sun will be delivered to the natural gas facility and offset its auxiliary power needs.